Model Context Protocol: The Open Standard for AI Integrations

 6.4.
 How does MCP handle data privacy and user consent?

-Short answer: MCP requires explicit consent before any data sharing, follows the Principle of Least Privilege, and places the responsibility on hosts to control the data flow between the LLM and servers .
+Short answer: MCP requires explicit consent before any data is shared, follows the principle of least privilege and puts hosts in charge of controlling the data flow between the LLM and servers .

 Detailed explanation:

-A particularly strict consent model applies to sampling: the human sees both the server's request and the LLM's response, and can modify or reject either.
-This prevents a server from using LLM capacities uncontrollably or feeding the LLM with manipulative prompts .
+A particularly strict consent model applies to sampling: the human sees both the server's request and the LLM's response and can amend or reject either.
+This stops a server from making uncontrolled use of LLM capacity or feeding the LLM manipulative prompts .

-The principle of minimal exposure means: only the data that a server needs for its function is made accessible to it.
-Hosts should not make all resources of all servers globally visible, but should instead specifically control which server receives which context data .
+The principle of minimal exposure means a server is given access only to the data it needs to do its job.
+Hosts should not make every resource on every server globally visible; they should deliberately control which server receives which context data .

 Category 7: Practice, Dos & Don'ts